CLI commands

 Optimize the hyperparameters of a project using validation documents from

-.
+PATHS.
 Not supported by all backends.
 Output is a list of trial results

 and a report of the best performing parameters.